crate/cratedb-guide/docs/connect/python/index.md

-Individual adapters, clients, and drivers offer specific features for specific needs of your application, so please read this enumeration carefully, to select the optimal adapter driver for your purposes.
+Individual adapters, clients, and drivers offer specific features for specific needs of your application, so please read this enumeration carefully, to select the optimal adapter client or driver for your purposes.

 As a general recommendation, using the SQLAlchemy adapter for many reasons isn't a bad choice, because many other frameworks will use it anyway.